 about SARAH

-I like to say,“Celebrate everything!”, and that even applies to my work as an artist.
-My paintings are a celebration of creation, a symbol of gratitude for all the beauty and wonder of the earth and sky.
-I aim to shine a light on the color of life.
+My art is a celebration of creation, a symbol of gratitude for all the beauty and wonder of the earth and sky.
+I aim to be a bright spot shining light on the colors of life.

 My book, Looking Up (2022), is a compilation of this artistic celebration.
 More than an art book, Looking Up aims to inspire gratitude and provide perspective through the many seasons of life— from the depths of grief to the peaks of joy and all the others in between.